-Management's Discussion and Analysis For the Years Ended September 30, 2022 and 2021
+Management's Discussion and Analysis

-• Fund balance decreased by \$6,728,501 or 27%.
-The decrease was due to lower than expected revenues and usage of fund balance to cover additional expenditures in fiscal year 2021.

-- Assets A decrease in total assets by \$10,554,683 or 54% in fiscal year 2022 is attributed to assets being used to cover additional operating cost, such as IT maintenance, supplies and contractual labor. - Liabilities The liabilities decreased in fiscal year 2022 by \$340,883 or 24%.
+- Pooled Cash decreased by \$10,192,205 or 61%.
+The decrease was due to current year expenditures, such as payroll costs, contractual labor and IT related charges exceeding current year revenues. - Assets decreased in total by \$10,554,683 or 54% in fiscal year 2022 was attributed to assets being used to cover additional operating costs, such as IT maintenance, supplies and contractual labor. - Fund balance decreased by \$10,213,800 or 57%.
+The decrease was due to increased current year expenditures such as payroll costs, contractual costs, IT related charges and usage of fund balance to cover additional costs in fiscal 2022. - Liabilities decreased in fiscal year 2022 by \$340,884 or 24%.
 The decrease is attributed to decreased non-personnel service costs incurred in fiscal year 2022 compared to 2021 and more timely payment for goods and services.